sagemathinc/cocalc/notes/aug2013-push.md

 - [ ] (1:00?) doing "salvus.file(filename)" yields a link
-      pdf/database.pdf (this temporary link expires in a minute) but it's not a minute anymore -- the default is a day, or may depend on size -- use the info in the object itself...
+      pdf/database.pdf (this temporary link expires in a minute) but it's not a minute anymore -- the default is a day, or may depend on size -- use the info in the object itself..

 - [ ] (1:00?) fix terminal on "not working"